3-2 General Support Aviation Battalion conducts deck landings

 Pilots from 3-2 General Support Aviation Battalion conduct deck landing qualifications to certify on maritime landings.
-Pictured is a Blackhawk pilot conducting visual confirmation to take off from the deck of the USNS Sacagewea.
+Pictured is a US Merchant Marine guiding an HH-60 Blackhawk helicopter on approach to the USNS Sacagewea.

 |Date Taken: